 David’s defense of Netflix in a class action and his prosecution of a monopolization claim on behalf of Arista against Cisco Systems were both awarded the antitrust matters of the year by the Global Competition Review.
 As a fierce advocate for his clients, he regularly advises Fortune 500 and other companies on the antitrust implications of potential business initiatives and has counseled and litigated on behalf of clients regarding all forms of unfair competition law, including intellectual property and trade secrets.

-David has coordinated responses to investigations by the U.S. Department of Justice and Federal Trade Commission (on both the offensive and defensive sides), and he is active in the ABA Antitrust Section, currently serving as a vice chair on the Trial Practice Committee.
+David has coordinated responses to investigations by the U.S. Department of Justice and Federal Trade Commission (on both the offensive and defensive sides), and he is active in the ABA Antitrust Section, currently serving as a co-chair on the Trial Practice Committee.
 David started his career at a leading antitrust boutique, focusing on merger clearance and litigation, which included the successful resolution of a CID in federal court.

 David’s pro bono work is also a source of great pride, including representing individual litigants prosecuting civil rights claims in Federal Court.
 Most recently, Dave was the first-chair on a trial team that secured a favorable jury verdict in the Eastern District of New York on a 1983 claim under the Fourth Amendment.